 By 1937, a formal school lunch program was added to the curriculum.
 This course featured quality

-quantity food, and through a satellite feeding system, provided lunch to

-	the students at the Thaddeus Stevens Elementary School in Indiana,

-	Pennsylvania.
-The school lunch curriculum was expanded in 1940 to

-	include larger kitchen facilities and an eat-in cafeteria in Leonard

-	Hall.
-Students also prepared and served lunches to the student body

-	enrolled in Indiana Normal Schools’ “laboratory school” as well as

-	offering, for sale to the general public, a lunch menu in the cafeteria.
+quantity food, and through a satellite feeding system, provided lunch to students at Thaddeus Stevens Elementary School.
+The school lunch curriculum was expanded in 1940 to include larger kitchen facilities and an eat-in cafeteria in the old Leonard Hall.
+From here, students satellite-fed those enrolled in the institution’s “laboratory school” as well as offered the general public a noon meal in the cafeteria.

 Fraud, Waste, and Abuse Hotline

-	© 2007–16 Indiana University of Pennsylvania
+© 2007–17 Indiana University of Pennsylvania

 1011 South Drive, Indiana, Pa.
 15705 | 724-357-2100